boradRushil/ExpenseEnfocer/Readme.md

 # Expense Enforcer

-Expense Enforcer is a robust and scalable web application designed to help users manage their daily expenses efficiently.
-This application offers features like logging expenses, categorizing them, setting spending limits, and viewing spending patterns.
-Built with a serverless architecture on AWS, the application ensures high availability, security, and cost efficiency.
+🚀 Expense Enforcer – A cloud-powered personal finance tracker to help you take control of your expenses!
+Log, categorize, and monitor your spending habits with ease.
+Built on a serverless AWS architecture for high performance, security, and scalability.

+💡 **Key Highlights**:
+- Secure user authentication with **AWS Cognito**.
+- Real-time notifications via **SNS** and **EventBridge**.
+- Persistent data storage powered by **DynamoDB**.
+  👀 See your finances like never before!

 ## **Table of Contents**
 - [Project Overview](#project-overview)